Website icon Xpert.Digital

 Suitable for:

-The importance of robotics formation
+The importance of robotics education

-Robotics in early education: the playful entry
+Robotics in early childhood education: A playful introduction

 Israel: State funding and humanoid robots

-USA: Competition orientation and extracurricular offers
+USA: Competition orientation and extracurricular activities

-School integration: robotics in the curriculum
+School integration: Robotics in the curriculum

 Israel: Integration into the curriculum and special training programs

-USA: AGS, competitions and Lego Education
+USA: Clubs, competitions and LEGO Education

-Competitions as an innovation driver
+Competitions as drivers of innovation

 Israel: Dominance at international events

-USA: Global scaled events with media presence
+USA: Globally scaled events with media presence

-University and vocational training: The next stage
+Higher education and vocational training: The next level

-Israel: Practical collaborations and IIOT
+Israel: Practical Cooperation and IIoT

-USA: Wide academic offers and VEX-U competitions
+USA: Wide range of academic offerings and VEX-U competitions

-Israel: state priority and unequal infrastructure
+Israel: State priority and unequal infrastructure

-USA: private commitment and high costs
+USA: Private investment and high costs

-Two ways to the same goal
+Two paths to the same goal

 We are there for you - advice - planning - implementation - project management